Dutch East Indies: Slavery

 When the VOC arrived in the Indonesian archipelago, they started to use and expand upon the then-existing indigenous system of slavery.
-In certain places slaves were used on plantations such as on the Moluccan islands and the Banda islands, where most of the local population had been exterminated by the VOC.
-The majority of slaves however were used as craftsmen (ship builders, carpenters etc.), house servants and concubines.
+In certain places, slaves were used on plantations such as on the Maluku islands, namely the Banda islands where most of the local population had been deported or exterminated by the VOC to be replaced with slaves.
+Dutch slaves worked in agriculture, manufacturing, and services, but most were used as domestic servants including housemaids and houseboys, cooks, seamstresses, musicians, and concubines.

-Slaves could be acquired through trade at indigenous slave markets, or captured on raids.
-In certain cases the VOC stirred up ethnic tensions between rivalling populations in the hope they could cheaply buy war captives at slave markets after the conflict.
+Slaves could be acquired through trade at indigenous slave markets or captured on raids.
+In certain cases, the VOC stirred up ethnic tensions between rivalling populations in the hope they could cheaply buy war captives at slave markets after the conflict.
 Slaves were transported from islands in Indonesia itself, or from other countries such as India and China.
 Estimates of the scale of the slave trade in the Dutch East Indies are scant, but it is suggested that around 1 million slaves were active during its peak in the 17th and 18th century.

-Punishments for slaves could be extremely harsh, and included the chopping off of hands and ears, cutting off of breasts, having salt inserted into wounds, being eaten alive by insects, being hanged, branding with a hot iron, having pieces of flesh removed by smouldering iron pincers, or being tortured and executed on the Breaking Wheel.
-These punishments were usually reserved for slaves who committed what was deemed a serious crime, such as stealing from their master, running away or attacking and/or killing their master.

-In theory slave masters were not completely allowed to punish their own slaves as they wished.
-Punishments of slaves had to be decided in court, and the aforementioned punishments could only be applied when the slave was found guilty in an official court case.
-In reality however abuse of slaves by their masters was rampant and often went unpunished.
+Punishments for slaves could be extremely harsh— for instance, runaway slaves and their accomplices could be subject to whipping, chain gangs, or death.
+Other punishments included the cutting of hands, ears, breasts and noses, forms of scaphism, being burned alive and the breaking wheel.
+In theory, slave masters did not have free rein to punish their own slaves as they wished.
+Punishments of slaves had to be decided in court, and certain punishments could only be applied when the slave was found guilty in an official court case.
+In reality, however, abuse of slaves by their masters was rampant and often went unpunished.
 Beatings and whippings were a commonplace punishment for disobedient slaves.
 Rape of female slaves by their masters was a common occurrence as well, as these women and girls were obliged to provide sexual services for their masters.
+Refusing to do so could result in severe physical punishment.